Ivorforce/Monoteny/README.md

 - [ ] Enums / Enum type inheritance
 - [ ] Specializations: Raw data is some type, but additional functions will match
 - [ ] 'transformation assignment' syntax: a |= + 5; b |= .union(c)
-- [ ] Var-Like 0 parameter function syntax (a.b calls the function b on a).
 - [ ] NDArrays
 - [ ] Tuple Dimension Index
 - [ ] Object Dimension Index ("Dictionaries"), Dictionary Literals